barriosjorge/gmt_docs/src/software_development/installation.rst

     $ ethercat master
     $ ethercat slaves

-If the "ethercat master" command does not produce the correct output, ensure that you're currently running the real-time kernel.
-If the "ethercat slaves" command produces no output, check that the ethernet cable is connected to the correct port as configured above.
+If the ``ethercat master`` command does not produce the correct output, ensure that you're currently running the real-time kernel.
+If the ``ethercat slaves`` command produces no output, check that the ethernet cable is connected to the correct port as configured above.

 Network Time Protocol Configuration